Testimonials – 6th Form | Schools | Colleges | FE

 Oldham Sixth Form College

-The workshop was just phenomenal, Jacqui and Val were so enthusiastic and positive and the students (and staff!) thoroughly enjoyed it and learned so much.
-We cover the WIEC criminology course and it was perfectly linked to unit 3.
+The workshop was just phenomenal, Jacqui and Val were so enthusiastic and positive, and the students (and staff!) thoroughly enjoyed it and learned so much.
+We covered the WIEC criminology course, and it was perfectly linked to Unit 3.
 Couldn’t recommend it highly enough!
 I really loved how Jacqui was so informative and also willing to answer so many questions.

 Aylesford School, Kent

 Year 12 and 13 criminology students were lucky enough to take part in the Pulse CSI workshop on Tuesday.
 Students got first-hand experience with forensic methods used by Scenes of Crime Officers.
-They practiced fingerprinting techniques and analyzed their own fingerprints, conducted hair and fibre analysis, and used forensic tools such as powerful microscopes and luminol to understand their uses at crime scenes.
+They practised fingerprinting techniques and analysed their own fingerprints, conducted hair and fibre analysis, and used forensic tools such as powerful microscopes and luminol to understand their uses at crime scenes.

-This was followed after lunch by the chance for them all to don SOCO suits and investigate the evidence from a crime scene before using their investigation to come to a conclusion as to who the killer was.
+This was followed after lunch by the chance for them all to don SOCO suits and investigate the evidence from a crime scene before using their investigation to conclude as to who the killer was.

 North Liverpool Academy, Liverpool (6th form Leadership Team)